Vasily Dyagilev - IT Business Development Specialist, since 2013 heads up the Check Point Software office

 - What are botnets, and how not to be attacked?

-- In the PC world, network structures with botnetslearned to fight well, because, in fact, it is the same malware.
-The situation on mobile devices is less controlled, and with other IoT devices, things are even worse.
-As we have said, mobile users are at risk because of neglecting the security rules and installing unreliable applications.
-Devices of the Internet of Things are not perceived by many at all as sources of threat.
-Connected devices, be it smart TV, smart vacuum cleaners or coffee makers, are initially created without regard to security requirements.
-For example, there is a manufacturer of Wi-Fi or Bluetooth chips, which builds them in a billion devices around the world: watches, cameras, drones, elevators and trains.
-Their software is very vulnerable, and if the hacker finds a way to take control of the chip, but he can take control of the entire system of devices.
-Either the software update of such devices is not provided, or no one does it.
+— In the world of PCs, network structures with botnetsWe have learned to fight well, since, in essence, this is the same malware.
+The situation on mobile devices is less controllable, and with other IoT devices the situation is even worse.
+As we have already said, mobile device users are at risk due to the fact that they neglect security rules and install unreliable applications.
+Internet of Things devices are not perceived by many as sources of threat at all.
+Connected devices, be it smart TVs, smart vacuum cleaners or coffee makers, are initially created without regard to security requirements.
+For example, there is a manufacturer of Wi-Fi or Bluetooth chips that embeds them in a billion devices around the world: watches, cameras, drones, elevators and trains.
+Their software is very vulnerable, and if a hacker finds a way to seize control of the chip, he will be able to seize control of the entire system of devices.
+Either there is no provision for updating the software of such devices, or no one is doing this.

 Photo: Anton Karliner / Haytek